chankrrn/WRO-FE-YBR/mech/mech_README.md

 | Supply Voltage | 3.3 V / 5.0 V DC |
 | Output | Square Wave |

+> **[TODO: Reconcile the ~211 PPR value with the encoder count terminology used in `elec_README.md` and the Arduino implementation so that PPR, quadrature counts and gearbox-output counts are clearly distinguished.]**

 ---

-# 5.3 Custom Motor Drive Gear
+## 5.3 Custom Motor Drive Gear

-## 16-Tooth Motor Gear
+### 16-Tooth Motor Gear

 <table align="center">
   <tr>